marcodelmastro/AdventOfCode2021/README.md

 * [Day 19](): **TODO**

-* [Day 18](Day20.ipynb): a game-of-life on an infinite plane with a spin.
+* [Day 20](Day20.ipynb): a game-of-life on an infinite plane with a spin.
 Honestly I did not like today puzzle very much, the rules in the full input  that "flipped" the status of all plane looked a bit like a gimmick...

+* [Day 21](Day21.ipynb): Part 1 trivial, Part 2 can be solved with recursion but caching with `lru_cache` is needed not to explose runtime.